investian/investian.in/content/pages/index.md

     title: Only 24% Indians Financially Literate
     features:
       - title: Only 24% Indians Financially Literate
-        subtitle: >-
-          You don't need to pursue an MBA, CA, CFA or a Phd to be an expert in Finance.
         content: >
           Understand fundamental analysis of businesses through live practical case studies of listed companies in the NSE.
 Understand the core rules